16 Best Places for A Day Trip from Tokyo

 For JR pass holders: take Tohoku Shinkansen from Tokyo to Oyama, change to JR Ryomo Line and get off at Tomita Station (1 hr 50 minutes from Tokyo to Tomita).
 Ashikaga Flower Park is 12 minutes walk from Tomita Station.
 Alternatively, take Tobu Limited Express from Asakusa to Tochigi, change to JR Ryomo Line and get off at Tomita Station (2 hrs from Asakusa to Tomita)

-Here is the Trail of Wisteria at Ashikaga Park in spring.
+Here is the Wisteria Festival in Ashikaga Flower Park in spring.

 Jigokudani Snow Monkey Park (Jigokudani Yaen Koen)